Posted in Schools, Then and Now

 The firehouse was an old church scene, with a “Surrey with a Fringe on Top” arriving.
 Animated choir boys, accompanied by an old pump organ, are shown singing Christmas carols.

-In 1953 the firehouse was decorated as a church with a choir loft and organ.
-A special merit award was given to the house by the S.F.
-Examiner.
+In 1953, the firehouse was decorated as a church with a choir loft and organ.
+The S.F.
+Examiner awarded the house a special merit award.

 Oakland Tribune December 18, 1953